Skip to content

 November 2024 – Hanhwi Jang and Kangkeon Lee receive the Best Oral Presentation Award and Best Poster Presentation Award, respectively in the ENGE 2024.

-October 2024 – Hanhwi Jang’s work on Flexible All-Inorganic Thermoelectric Yarns is reported in the news.
+November 2024 – Seongsu Choi’s work on Self-Assembled Hollow Gyroids with Bicontinuous Mesostructures is reported in the news.